intel/sawr/sawr_master/INSTALL.md

     make
     sudo make install

 You will also have to configure the left servo with ID 1 (which in practice means you leave it alone, since that is the default) and the right servo with ID 2.

 You can use the
 [Dynamixel Wizard](http://support.robotis.com/en/software/roboplus/dynamixel_monitor.htm)
 (yes, it does work with the USB2AX) from Windows to reconfigure the ID, although it is also possible to do it directly from Linux.

-In your DynamixelSDK install, go to the `examples` directory and compile the `dxl_monitor` program:
+To configure the servo IDs in Linux, go to your Dynamixel SDK install, go to the `examples` directory, and compile the `dxl_monitor` program:

     cd ~/Drivers/DynamixelSDK/c++/example/dxl_monitor/linux64
     make

 Then connect _just the **right** servo_ to the USB2AX.
 Make sure it still has power, however, since the USB2AX does not provide it.
-This will require temporarily reorganizing the servo cabling to bypass the left servo.
-The problem is that by default all servos have the ID of 1, and having both on the bus at once will lead to a conflict.
-We need to changing the ID of the right servo to a different ID so we can have them both on the same bus at the same time.
+This will require temporarily reorganizing the servo cabling to disconnect and bypass the left servo.
+The problem is that
+by default all servos have the ID of 1, so having both on the bus at once will lead to a conflict.
+In order to change the ID of the right servo to a different value we have to first make sure it is the only one on the bus.

 In the above directory start the `dxl_monitor` program and do the following (note that input is intermixed with output here):
 ```
 ./dxl_monitor --device /dev/ttyACM0